ZiliangMiao/Hybrid_Mapping_Cocalibration/ReadMe.md

 # Coarse-to-fine Hybrid 3D Mapping System with Co-calibrated Omnidirectional Camera and Non-repetitive LiDAR
 The project is an automatic calibration method for Livox mid-360 LiDAR and Fisheye Camera.
-The package is developed by Ziliang Miao, Buwei He, Wenya Xie(ISEE Lab, SDIM, SUSTech), supervised by Prof.Xiaoping Hong ([ISEE-Lab](https://isee.technology/), SDIM, SUSTech).
+The package is developed by Ziliang Miao, Buwei He, Wenya Xie, supervised by Prof.Xiaoping Hong ([ISEE-Lab](https://isee.technology/), SDIM, SUSTech).
+Pre-print Paper: to be uploaded.
+Demo Video:

 ## 1. Prerequisites
 ### 1.1 **Ubuntu** and **ROS**